-Ambassador International Academy is a Candidate School* for the Middle Years Programme (MYP).
-This school is pursuing authorization as an IB World School.
+Ambassador International Academy is an IB World School for the Middle Years Programme (MYP).
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Ambassador International Academy believes is important for our students.

 Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme, or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit http://www.ibo.org